NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/_index.md

 For images that you are building yourself, the Dockerfile used to build the image should always be passsed to the Anchore Engine at the time of image addition.
 This is achieved by adding the image as above, but with the additional option to pass the Dockerfile contents to be stored with the engine alongside the image analysis data.

-`anchore-cli image add myrepo.example.com:5000/app/webapp:latest --dockerfile=/path/to/Dockerfile`
+`nextlinux-cli image add myrepo.example.com:5000/app/webapp:latest --dockerfile=/path/to/Dockerfile`

 To update an image's Dockerfile, simply run the same command again with the path to the updated Dockerfile.
 Note that running `add` without `--force` (see below) will not re-add an image if it already exists.

 ### Additional Options

 When adding an image, there are some additional (optional) parameters that can be used.
 We show some examples below.
-`anchore-cli image add alpine:latest --force`
+`nextlinux-cli image add alpine:latest --force`

 the `--force` option can be used to reset the image analysis status of any image to *not_analyzed*, which is the base analysis state for an image.
 This option should be be necessary to use in normal circumstancesm but can be useful if image re-analysis is needed for any reason desired.

-`anchore-cli image add myrepo.example.com:5000/app/webapp:latest --dockerfile /path/to/dockerfile --annotation owner=someperson --annotation owneremail=someperson@somewhere.com`
+`nextlinux-cli image add myrepo.example.com:5000/app/webapp:latest --dockerfile /path/to/dockerfile --annotation owner=someperson --annotation owneremail=someperson@somewhere.com`

 the `--annotation` parameter can be used to specify 'key=value' pairs to associate with the image at the time of image addition.
 These annotations will then be carried along with the tag, and will appear in image records when fetched, and in webhook notification payloads that contain image information when they are sent from the engine.
 To change an annotation, simply run the add command again with the updated annotation and the old annotation will be overriden.

-`anchore-cli image add alpine:latest --noautosubscribe`
+`nextlinux-cli image add alpine:latest --noautosubscribe`

 the '--noautosubscribe' flag can be used if you do not wish for the engine to automatically subscribe the input tag to the 'tag_update' subscription, which controls whether or not the engine will automatically watch the added tag for image content updates and pull in the latest content for analysis.
 See Subscriptions for more information about using subscriptions and notifications in Anchore.